 Majestic also lets you drill a bit deeper into the websites that are linking to you the most, which may indicate sitewide links.
 You can get this data from the following section:

 These numbers can give you a rough idea of how many “sitewide” links you have i.e. websites that link to you from every page on their site - often using a link in a templated element such as a sidebar or footer.
 There could be legitimate reasons for this, but sometimes, sitewide links can be a sign of paid links because many sellers will sell them in these templated elements.
+This is because for a long time, getting lots of sitewide links with your target keyword as the anchor text was very effective and scalable for improving rankings.

 Looking at the ratio of linking root domains against raw number of links by itself may not be very insightful because, as explained earlier, there may be legitimate reasons for sitewide links.
 So you need to dive a little deeper into these numbers and see what they actually look like.